Gitdefllo/AppBarrr/README.md

 setSupportActionBar(toolbar);
 ```

-Since the implementation of the `Toolbar` by xml will take care of it for you.
+Since the implementation of the `Toolbar` will take care of it for you.

 Download
 --------